NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 classpath 'com.google.gms:google-services:4.3.3'
 ```

-* With Gradle file (Usually app/build.gradle) of module (App level), add the following line to the end of the file.
+* With Gradle file (Usually app/build.gradle) of module (App level), add the following line to the end of the file (If necessary).

 ```
 apply plugin: 'com.google.gms.google-services'